 The drink seems mildly goofy or, at least, not very sophisticated when thrown into the current landscape of demure Nick & Nora glasses and hand-crafted everything.
 But that’s why it’s good.
 And some bartenders have begun lifting the Piña Colada out of its skipping-45, Rupert Holmes past.

-Finding the island roots of the coconut cream-laden Colada is complicated, as there’s more than one story told.
-Some say it was months in the making before its 1952 debut by one Ramon Marrero Perez, head barman for the Caribe Hilton in Old San Juan, Puerto Rico.
-But the Barrachina, also in Old San Juan, disagrees, having mounted an etched plaque on the building façade that claims their man, Ramon Portas Mingot, mixed the first rum-based, heady blend in 1963.
+Finding the island roots of the coconut-cream-laden Colada is complicated, as there’s more than one story told.
+Some say it was months in the making before its 1952 debut by one Ramon Marrero Perez, the head barman for the Caribe Hilton in Old San Juan, Puerto Rico.
+But the Barrachina, also in Old San Juan, disagrees, having mounted an etched plaque on the building façade that claims their man Ramon Portas Mingot mixed the first heady rum-based blend in 1963.

-The same can be said for Portland, Oregon’s Hale Pele, which offers both a traditional rum version and one called the Chi-Chi with vodka, both of which employ fresh coconut cream and B.G.
-Reynolds Demerara syrup, created by owner-barman Blair Reynolds.
+Portland, Oregon’s Hale Pele offers both a traditional rum version and one called the Chi-Chi, with vodka, both of which employ fresh coconut cream and B.G.
+Reynolds demerara syrup, created by owner and barman Blair Reynolds.
 “The extra richness in the syrup adds a more well-rounded sweetness, and using fresh pineapple gives it a nice acidic kick that really makes that coconut flavor pop.”